-Republic Wireless has been kicking around in beta form for about a year now, and they have recently me to spend some time with their phone and their service.
+Republic Wireless has been kicking around in beta form for about a year now, and they have recently allowed me to spend some time with their phone and their service.
 I'll admit, I went into it all a bit skeptical.
 I understand the phone choice (the lowly Motorola Defy XT) is far from ideal for an Android power user, but that's not what had me scrutinizing things so closely.
 It was the whole idea of unlimited calls, texts, and data for just 20 bucks a month using a Wifi connection when available, and how well things would work when one wasn't.

 Republic is doing something that I love to see -- shaking up the status quo that the carriers in the United States have worked so hard to build.
 Delivering something different is important, and if it turns out to be more consumer friendly then we all win.
 I really wanted this to be a worthwhile service that provides an alternative for the value conscious smart phone buyer.
 Hit the break and see what I think.